 The problem is, the amount of motion is a function of (among other things) a star’s distance from the axis of rotation.
 For example the North Star, which is less than a degree from Earth’s north axis, will show very little motion in exposures of many minutes or even hours; Betelgeuse, on the other hand, because it’s near the celestial equator will show a significant amount of motion in just a few minutes.
 For pinpoint stars I think it’s more important to find an exposure that delivers enough light with the least amount of noise.

 My biggest problem with exposure speed rules like this is that they can create a worse problem than they correct.
-Night photography is all about compromise—less than ideal aperture, ISO, and shutter speeds.
-To me the most unrecoverable compromise, the thing that will render an image unusable more than anything, is too much noise.
-I generally will forgive the slight amount of star motion of a 30-second exposure (that’s not usually even visible at standard viewing distance) if it saves me from a too dark foreground or unsatisfactory ISO.
+Night photography is all about compromise: less than ideal aperture, ISO, and shutter speeds.
+To me the most unrecoverable compromise, the thing that will render an image unusable more than anything, is not enough light.
+I generally will forgive the slight amount of star motion of a 30-second exposure (that’s not usually even visible at standard viewing distance) if it saves me from a too dark foreground or extreme ISO.
 I find that I’m satisfied with my results if I keep my shutter speeds to 30-seconds and below—the faster the lens, the more likely I am to drop my shutter speed into the 10-20 second range.

-I currently (as of September 2019) shoot with a Sony a7SII and Sony 24mm f/1.4 GM lens.
-I know I can get usable images that clean up nicely with noise reduction software (DxO Prime and/or Topaz DeNoise is my choice) at 12800 ISO, which allows me to stop down to f/2.0 and/or use a 10-second shutter speed.
-ISO 12800 is higher than I’d use with most cameras, but it seems today’s full frame (and even some APS-C) sensors do fine at ISO 3200, which might require a 30-second shutter speed to get enough light for the foreground.
+I currently (as of September 2022) shoot most of my night images using a Sony a7SIII and Sony 14mm f/1.8 GM lens.
+I know I can get usable images that clean up nicely with noise reduction software (Topaz DeNoise is my choice) at 12800 ISO, which allows me to stop down to f/1.8 and/or use a 10-second shutter speed.
+While ISO 12800 is higher than I’d use with most cameras, most today’s full frame (and even some APS-C) sensors do fine at ISO 3200.

 The Milky Way may just be the single most beautiful everyday feature of Earth’s night sky.
 Sadly, increased light pollution has made it all but unknown to the vast majority of us.
 Once upon a time observing the Milky Way’s glowing band stretching across the sky was for most people a matter of walking out and looking up on a dark, clear night; seeing it now usually requires planning and travel.